devlinzhou/deterministic_float/README.md

 ## How to start
- * Four OS platform project for fast and easy to start test&benchmark
+ * Four OS platform projects for fast and easy to start test&benchmark

 |Target Platform| Compiler| Project |
 |:--|:--|:--|